At 658 COVID-19 cases per million, India ranks at 106

 COVID-19: India surpasses the million mark

-Meanwhile data released by the ICMR says that up to July 16 2020, India has conducted 1,30,72,718 tests.
+Meanwhile, data released by the ICMR says that up to July 16, 2020, India has conducted 1,30,72,718 tests.
 Samples tested on July 16 stood at 3,33,228.

-Meanwhile the number of COVID-19 cases touched the 1 million (10 lakh) mark in India.
+Meanwhile, the number of COVID-19 cases touched the 1 million (10 lakh) mark in India.

 According to the data reported by the states until late evening on Thursday suggested that the number of cases had crossed 10,04,000.
 Some states were yet to report the numbers.
 The data is yet to be updated by the Ministry of Health.